AdoriZahard/hi3er/docs/index.md

 **Drama: Origin of Slumber**: During Gravitational Field, enemies take 20% more Total DMG.
 During Global Time Fracture caused by detonation, enemies take 30% more Total DMG in addition. | 2nd

 !!! note
-    Puppetry is essential because otherwise you'll be lacking Breach.
-It's also priority to +3 upgrade.
+    Drama is high priority to +3.
+Puppetry can remain at +0.

 ####<p align="center">Griseo - Signet of Stars (5th Core)</p>